mobilemind/jumpOnJuniper/ReadMe.md

 ## Install

 ### Mobile Safari
-The [hosted jOJ page][mmjoj] is a form that will create the bookmarklet and explains how to store and edit the bookmarklet on your iPad or iPhone.
-Tap the [hosted jOJ page][mmjoj] link and follow the instructions.
+The [hosted jOJ page][ghjoj] is a form that will create the bookmarklet and explains how to store and edit the bookmarklet on your iPad or iPhone.
+Tap the [hosted jOJ page][ghjoj] link and follow the instructions.

-The same form is available as [jumpOnJuniper][ghjoj] in case there is an issue following one of the links above.

 ### Desktop Browser
-Select a link below and then follow the on-screen instructions.
+Select the link below and then follow the on-screen instructions.
 Note that on a desktop machine the browser may allow you to drag or right-click and bookmark the underlined link that appears upon completing Step 1.

-* [jOJ hosted on mmind.me site][mmjoj]
-* [jOJ hosted on github.com][ghjoj]
+[jOJ hosted on github.io][ghjoj]

 ## Use
 Make sure you have installed/created a bookmark first (see above).